Dorani/Album-Review/README.md

         - targer the class we have over review rating
         - its a read only value
         - perform all the raty magic behind the scenes

+    - now, we want to be able to not type in the number of stars but click on stars representing our review.
+        - form partial
+        - wrap the input in a div tag
+            - id rating-form
+            - add a script tag
+                - input rating as stars.

+## Average rating
+    - album controller
+    - show action
+        - conditional, if a album has no reviews
+        - set an instance var called avg review and set to 0
+        - if not 0, it will avg based off rating Attributes
+    - show page
+        - below the author but above description
+        - h2, avg rating
+        - div right below with a class of avg review rating with a data score of avr review variable